NZSL Round 5 recipients

 Some work from previous years is continuing

-Work continues for developing NZSL teaching curriculum resources has been commissioned to support adult NZSL learners across New Zealand.
+Work continues for developing NZSL teaching curriculum resources to support adult NZSL learners across New Zealand.
 This includes development of teaching resources such as Powerpoint vidoes, homework sheets and kits for delivering ‘Deaf Deaf World’ events.

 Strengthening the teaching of NZSL [New Zealand Sign Language Teachers Association $25,000 and $26,071]